nealey/homepage/content/star-track/tng.s02/index.md

 ---
-title: Star Track: The Next Generation Season 2
+title: "Star Track: The Next Generation Season 2"
 ---

 # s02e01: Why is Wesley Driving the Ship

 "The Child"